DCMLab/standards/docs/source/tutorial/counterpoint.rst

 teaching students all inversions of ``I ii7 V7 I``? ;⚫︎) ]

-Now let's have a look at the remaining features of the DCML standard in conjunction with some musical special cases.
+**Now let's have a look at the remaining features of the DCML standard in conjunction with some special cases.**